jeffreyrivera/ihackmail/README.md

 and exports them to your account.
 You can create an account and Ihackmail will email the results directly from ihackmail to you.

+NOT RUNING IMPORT ERROR not letting me read app modules.